Phakic Intraocular Lenses / Implantable Contact Lenses (ICL)

 Implantable contact lens surgery is an outpatient procedure and is relatively brief.
 Here’s what to expect with ICL surgery:

 Special drops placed in the eye help to increase pupil size

 Use of local anesthetic drops numb the procedure area

 - The surgeon makes a tiny incision and slips the lens between the iris (colored part of the eye) and the natural lens

-ICL surgery offers permanent vision correction.
+Implantable Contact Lens surgery offers permanent vision correction.
 However, if you develop a problem, the ICL can be removed.